Platte Clove Preserve

 The Red Cabin on the property is not open to the public.
 The cabin is used by the Catskill Center to host our Artist-In-Residence Program.
 Visitors should not approach the cabin and there are no facilities in the cabin open to the public.

 The Platte Clove Preserve is a natural area that is maintained to ensure its wilderness character remains.
 There are three maintained trails on the preserve that are open to the public.
 The remainder of the lands of the preserve is not open to the public.
-The three trails are:
+The three trails accessible to the public at the Preserve are:

-WATERFALL TRAIL: The Waterfall Trail is an approximately 1/2 mile, one-way trail to the base of Plattekill Falls.
+WATERFALL TRAIL: The Waterfall Trail is an approximately 1/3 mile, one-way trail to the base of Plattekill Falls.
 The trail begins at the trail junction in front of the informational kiosk just above the Red Cabin.
-From here the trail goes eastward and slopes downward to the edge of the clove and then turns and steeply descends to the waterfall.
-CAUTION - this trail is narrow, steep and in places, has poor footing.
+From here the trail goes eastward and slopes downward to the edge of the clove and then turns and descends to the base of Plattekill Falls.
+CAUTION - this trail is narrow and descends through a steep gorge.
 Proper footwear (hiking boots or shoes) is required to safely navigate this trail.
 The trail ends at the base of Plattekill Falls.
-Hikers should be aware that swimming is prohibited.
+Hikers should be aware that swimming is prohibited in the waterfall.
 Return to the kiosk the same way you came.